Staff Directory

 Edward’s previous experience includes designing major transportation facilities and acting as a design manager for the owner’s representative for Harvard University’s Allston Development Group.
 He received his Bachelors of Architecture from the Cooper Union's Irwin S Chanin School of Architecture in 1994.

-• Diego Rivera serves as the Associate Vice President to Columbia Residential and oversees all operational aspects of the Columbia University residential portfolio which includes 149 buildings (6.5 million GSF) and over 5,700 residential apartments.
+• Diego Rivera serves as deputy vice president to Columbia Residential and oversees all operational aspects of the Columbia University residential portfolio which includes 150 buildings (6.7 million GSF) and over 5,800 residential apartments.

-As the Associate Vice President of Columbia Residential, Mr. Rivera is responsible for the financial performance of the portfolio, property maintenance, the entire leasing process and residents’ satisfaction.
+As the Deputy Vice President of Columbia Residential, Diego is responsible for the financial performance of the portfolio, property maintenance, the entire leasing process and residents’ satisfaction.
 He determines and ensures that annual budgets for the portfolio are met, that operating plans are effectively and efficiently monitored and that capital improvement projects are accomplished.

-Mr. Rivera’s extensive knowledge and experience comes from holding executive positions on some of the largest Real Estate Investment Trusts (REIT) in the country, such as AvalonBay Communities, Equity Residential, Archstone-Smith and LCOR.
-With over 20 years of experience in Multifamily Real Estate, Mr. Rivera has developed significant strengths in leadership and team building, marketing and promotions, as well as in customer relationship management, new business development, operations and profit and loss management.
-Mr. Rivera holds a Bachelor of Arts in Business Administration from the Universidad Mayor de San Simon, Bolivia.
+Diego's extensive knowledge and experience comes from holding executive positions on some of the largest Real Estate Investment Trusts (REIT) in the country, such as AvalonBay Communities, Equity Residential, Archstone-Smith and LCOR.
+With over 20 years of experience in Multifamily Real Estate, Diego has developed significant strengths in leadership and team building, marketing and promotions, as well as in customer relationship management, new business development, operations and profit and loss management.
+Diego holds a Bachelor of Arts in Business Administration from the Universidad Mayor de San Simon, Bolivia.

 • David Greenberg is the executive vice president for University Facilities and Operations, where he leads a team responsible for new building design and construction, campus public safety, campus services for students, building and grounds maintenance for academic and administrative departments, oversight of Manhattanville construction and the University's residential portfolio.
 With over 2,000 employees, Facilities and Operations manages approximately 300 buildings and 15.8 million gross square feet and has an operating and capital budget in excess of $850 million per year.

-Greenberg, formerly vice president of finance and administration and chief administrative officer at Columbia Facilities, has worked at the University since 2006.
+Greenberg, formerly founding chief operating officer at Columbia's Zuckerman Mind Brain Behavior Institute and vice president of finance and administration and chief administrative officer at Columbia Facilities, has worked at the University since 2006.

 Before coming to Columbia, Greenberg worked as associate vice president and chief financial officer at the Georgetown University Law Center and served in several senior posts in New York City government, including the Department of Citywide Administrative Services and the Office of Management and Budget.